sanojian/js13k_2022/README.md

  - There are only really three unique maps.
 Map 5 (w the boss) is unique.
 But, map 1 and 3 are "the same".
 Map 2 and 4 are "the same".
 They are just rotated 90 degrees and mirrored on the x-axis.

  - To make the gun sounds louder each sound is played multiple times on top of each other.

+ - We ended up out commenting about half of the engine.
+Eg. we gained about 1kb by removing all GL support.
+Made the game a little slower and uglier (no color tinting) but much better and with mobile controls.